slint-ui/slint/docs/langref.md

 * **`rgb(int, int, int) -> color`**,  **`rgba(int, int, int, float) -> color`**

 Return the color as in CSS.
-Like in CSS, These two functions are actually aliases that can take 3 or for parameter.
+Like in CSS, these two functions are actually aliases that can take three or four parameters.

-The first 3 parameters can be either number between 0 and 255, or percentage with a `%` unit.
+The first 3 parameters can be either number between 0 and 255, or a percentage with a `%` unit.
 The fourth value, if present, is an alpha value between 0 and 1.

-(Unlike in CSS, the comas are mandatory)
+Unlike in CSS, the commas are mandatory.

 ## Font Handling